Adaptive Reuse of Industrial Buildings – 7 Brilliant ExamplesMarch 7, 2019

 Adaptive Reuse vs Building Modernization vs Historic Preservation

-For sure, adaptive reuse of industrial buildings, building modernization and historic preservation all share the notion of extending life.
+Adaptive reuse of industrial buildings, building modernization, and historic preservation all share the notion of extending life.
 That is, extending the life of an existing structure, rather than tearing it down and replacing it.
 Importantly, all three processes fight urban sprawl and reduce the environmental impact of construction.

 Sustainability and the Adaptive Reuse of Industrial Buildings

-- Building Materials: Clearly, you reduce expenditures for building materials by refurbishing existing building members rather than purchase and install new materials.
+- Building Materials: Reduce expenditures for building materials by refurbishing existing building members rather than purchase and install new materials.

-- Demolition: Likewise, you reduce expenditures by skipping demolition.
+- Demolition: Reduce expenditures by skipping demolition.
 Demolition can run as high as 10% of a new-construction budget.

-- Schedule: Without doubt, it takes more time to build from scratch than to practice adaptive reuse of industrial buildings.
-Interestingly, some portions of reused building might support occupancy before the project completes.
+- Schedule: It takes more time to build from scratch than to practice adaptive reuse of industrial buildings.
+Interestingly, some portions of the reused building might support occupancy before the project completes.